Audit & Supervision

 Now You Know the Gaps — Close Them With Resiplan

-Resiplan is the specialised SaaS for DORA, business continuity and GRC.
+Resiplan runs all five DORA pillars in one platform — no more dozens of spreadsheets and a dedicated team to keep them in sync.
 Turn your one-off assessment into continuous compliance — automated register of information, incident tracking, vendor risk monitoring, real-time dashboards.
+Advising several institutions?
+Each client gets its own separate tenant.

 Automated RoI submission